thomasdenecker/bPeaks-application/README.md

 **Docker must be on for the duration of bPeaks application use.**

+**Important**

+Note that the size of the RAM that should be allocated to the Docker depends on the size of the studied organism genome.
+For example, the case study presented here requires 3GB of RAM, as the studied genome is the one of the yeast S. cerevisiae (12 Mb).
+A workstation or a laboratory server with 16GB of RAM is therefore well dimensioned.
+To increase the allocated memory, go here for [mac](https://docs.docker.com/docker-for-mac/#memory), for [windows](https://docs.docker.com/docker-for-windows/#advanced) and for [linux](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory)

 ## Quick start

 Did you read the "Requirements" section above?